 We’re always coming up with new ways to make sure our participants look forward to coming every day!

 A personalized plan supports each participant’s goals

 Individuality and personal decision-making are at the heart of our program.
-To support our participants in making their own choices, each person has their own Life Span Plan (LSP).
-In addition to setting annual goals, the LSP documents important information about the participant’s:
+To support our participants in making their own choices, each person has their own Person-Centered Plan (PCP).
+In addition to setting annual goals, the PCP documents important information about the participant’s:

 - Health issues, status, and specific care instructions

 - Favorite activities, hobbies, or places to visit

 - Non-verbal communications and what they mean